 Scenic spots include: Going-To-The-Sun-Road of , Two Medicine Valley, numerous waterfalls, overlooks, lakes, and streams.
 Wildlife is commonly seen: moose, bear, deer, elk, mountain goats, and many smaller creatures.

-You’ll find motels, restaurants, grocery store and deli, picnic supplies, car rentals and shuttle services, horse rentals, historic lodge, nine-hole golf course, the east entrance to Glacier National Park, bars, gift shops, laundromats, ATM, Catholic Church, and filling station.
+You’ll find motels, restaurants, grocery store and deli, picnic supplies, historic lodge, nine-hole golf course, the east entrance to Glacier National Park, bars, gift shops, laundromats, ATM, Catholic Church, and filling station.

 What you will NOT find here are: banking, health care, prescription pharmacy, beauty salon, automotive mechanic, big-chain hotels, fast-food, or nightlife.